TutsWiki/source/content/data_structures_algorithms/heap-sort.md

 We can define a complete binary tree as a tree in which every level is completely filled except possibly the last, and it is as left as possible.

 ## 2. Binary Heap
-A binary heap is a complete binary heap in which the value of parent is greater or lesser than its children.
+A binary heap is a complete binary tree in which the value of parent is greater or lesser than its children.

 If the value of parent is greater than its children, then it’s called **max-heap** else we call it **min-heap**.